 Bar Hopping – Try Local Beer

-Have you been to Tallinn, Estonia?
+Have you been the beautiful Tallinn in Estonia?
 Any cool tips to share?

 Please leave a comment below!
 I’d love to hear from you to improve my knowledge.